OpenEvalProject/evals/manuscripts/elife-08827/v2/manuscript.md

 ## Abstract

-10.7554/eLife.08827.001 Gene regulatory networks (GRNs) provide a systems-level orchestration of an organism's genome encoded anatomy.
+Gene regulatory networks (GRNs) provide a systems-level orchestration of an organism's genome encoded anatomy.
 As biological networks are revealed, they continue to answer many questions including knowledge of how GRNs control morphogenetic movements and how GRNs evolve.
 The migration of the small micromeres to the coelomic pouches in the sea urchin embryo provides an exceptional model for understanding the genomic regulatory control of morphogenesis.
 An assay using the robust homing potential of these cells reveals a ‘coherent feed-forward’ transcriptional subcircuit composed of Pax6, Six3, Six1/2, Eya, and Dach1 that is responsible for the directed homing mechanism of these multipotent progenitors.
 The linkages of that circuit are strikingly similar to a circuit involved in retinal specification in Drosophila suggesting that systems-level tasks can be highly conserved even though the tasks drive unrelated processes in different animals.
-DOI: http://dx.doi.org/10.7554/eLife.08827.001

 ## Introduction

 Much research has been done to understand the cell biology underlying the events of directed cell migration; however, how the events are encoded in the genome and how gene regulatory networks (GRNs) control this process are works in progress.
 Cell migration is the directed movement of a single cell or a collective group of cells through the early embryo or the adult body.
 Many different cell types undergo chemotaxis-dependent directed migration during development, including primordial germ cells (PGCs), Drosophila border cells, the zebrafish posterior lateral line, Drosophila tracheal cells, vertebrate neural crest cells, and vertebrate anterior mesoderm (Reig et al., 2014).
 The ability for cells to undergo directed migration towards a target location requires the use of different signal transduction mechanisms to remodel their actin cytoskeleton in a directed fashion such that they extend filopodia, lamellipodia, and blebs to create a polarized leading edge.
 In the sea urchin, a near complete developmental GRN describes the specification of endomesoderm (McClay, 2011; Peter and Davidson, 2011).
 Studies of this specification network have made the sea urchin a viable model for extending the study of how GRNs can explain control of complex cell behaviors (Saunders and McClay, 2014).
 The migration of the sea urchin small micromeres serves as a powerful experimental model for connecting the genomic regulatory control of morphogenesis to an upstream GRN.

-Small micromere cells arise from an asymmetric cleavage of the micromeres at the embryonic fifth cleavage (
+Small micromere cells arise from an asymmetric cleavage of the micromeres at the embryonic fifth cleavage (Figure 1A).
+These cells divide once within the vegetal plate to produce eight cells (Pehrson and Cohen, 1986).
+The eight small micromeres migrate along with the growing archenteron during gastrulation until they reach the animal pole (Yajima and Wessel, 2012; Campanale et al., 2014).
+Post-migration, the small micromeres incorporate into the coelomic pouches, which are found on either side of the developing esophagus (Hyman, 1955; Pehrson and Cohen, 1986; Luo et al., 2012).

 ![Figure 1.](https://cdn.elifesciences.org/articles/08827/elife-08827-fig1-v2.jpg)

 **Figure 1.:** (A) The small micromeres arise at the vegetal pole at the asymmetric fifth cleavage from the micromere lineage (red).
 During gastrulation, they remain at the tip of the gut.
 They migrate through the top of the blastocoel and enter the posterior half of the coelomic pouches by prism stage.
 (B) To study small micromere movements and migration at a higher resolution, membrane-GFP-labeled micromeres were transplanted to a H2b-RFP-labeled host.
 (C) Small micromeres actively changed shape throughout gastrulation (extend filopodia and lamellipodia) until they reach the tip of the archenteron.
 Skeletogenic lineages are labeled as ‘Skel’, and small micromeres are labeled as ‘SM’.
-See also, Video 1.DOI: http://dx.doi.org/10.7554/eLife.08827.003
+See also, Video 1.

 The coelomic pouches, a mesodermal sub-type, appear at the tip of the forming archenteron.
 Their specification is initiated early in development by Delta/Notch signaling (Sherwood and McClay, 1999; Sweet et al., 2002).
 During gastrulation, several other mesodermal cell types undergo epithelial-to-mesenchymal transitions (EMTs) into the blastocoel where they take on different roles in the embryo.
 The mesodermal cell sheet remaining at the tip of the archenteron at the end of gastrulation forms the two coelomic pouches on either side of the foregut (Figure 1A).
 Only those small micromeres that reach the left coelomic pouch, which will become the future adult rudiment, will survive until adulthood.
 During metamorphosis of the indirect developing sea urchin, the embryonic small micromeres incorporate into the adult rudiment's left somatocoel, which will later give rise to the gonads of the adult animal and possibly other tissues (Hyman, 1955).